carlosoro/lepaya-fullstack-assignment/ANSWERS.md

 In the client I would create a more component based design, there are some components created, but more progress can be done there.

+I would also add a global state management (redux), so the state can be easily shared between components in the application and help scalability.

 And maybe improve ui design in the frontend 😁, my priority was to deliver functionality, so the ui is quite simple.

 ## Describe your solution in plain english.
 Point out your design decisions and the reasoning behind them.